android-tools/devpanel/README.md

 For more info plz look at sample.

 # ChangeLog
+0.1.2-alpha:
+1. Fix.
+Create only one shared preferences for all mutables
+2. Fix.
+Ability to set certain preference for preference info
+3. Fix.
+Fix attaching mutable views to category container instead of mutable container
+4. Added ability to collapse categories

 0.1.1-alpha:
 1. Added categories.
 To provide you collect mutables separately group from group